Kichi779/Twitch-Chat-Bot/README.md

 - **Then run the run.bat file or double click the chatbot.py file.**

-If you have a problem, come to my discord server.
-If you don't understand Python, you can also come to my discord server.

 # Getting an OAuth code
 ### If you don't want to deal with it.
 I can do this for you very cheaply.
 Visit my Discord.